2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/get-started/01-appcode-helper.md

 ---
-uid: NetCode.StronglyTypedCode.GetStarted.1Helper
+uid: NetCode.StrongTypedCode.GetStarted.1Helper
 ---

 # #1 Your First Helper

-> Get Started with Strongly Typed Code
+> Get Started with Strong Typed Code
 >
-> A Strongly Typed Helper
+> A Strong Typed Helper

-This will guide you through making the first strongly typed Apps.
+This will guide you through making the first strong-typed Apps.
 In the end you'll have a simple helper which you can use in your Razor files.